Phileosopher/commonplace/lawsaxioms.md

 Dunning-Kruger Effect - People tend to overstate their competence.

+Empty Plate Effect - Scarcity creates desire.

 Engelbart's Law - People perform exponentially better across time.

+Falkland's Law - When a decision doesn't have to be made, it's better to postpone it.

 Familiarity Heuristic/Availability Heuristic/Mere-Exposure Effect - People tend to favor things they're familiar with, a major component of how [culture](people-culture.md) forms.